areuschel/2048-Sim/README.md

 ```

-### Implemented Strategies for Simulation Study
+### 🧩 Implemented Strategies for Simulation Study

-I coded 4 strategies to compare performance in simulated games against different new tile generation probabilities.
+I programmed 4 strategies to compare performance in simulated games against different new tile generation probabilities.
 The strategies are described below:

 1. Random
     - Each move is randomly selected from the four movement functions.